-- 8.2 Teachers should demonstrate their commitment to student learning by: - (a) maintaining a safe and challenging learning environment that promotes mutual respect; - (b) recognising and developing each student's abilities, skills and talents by catering to their individual abilities and respecting their individual differences; - (c) encouraging students to develop and reflect on their own values; - (d) interacting with students without bias; - (e) not engaging in preferential treatment; - (f) not discriminating against any student on the basis of race, sex, sexuality, disability or religious or political conviction; and - (g) always making decisions in students' best interests. - 9.
-Electronic communications 9.1 It is expected that all responsible persons will adhere to the following guidelines: - (a) all use of technology should be for educational purposes or for the organisation of co-curricular activities; - (b) all email communication between responsible persons and students should be via the College email system, with a copy to parents as appropriate, and reflect a professional staff/student relationship; - (c) responsible persons should only communicate with students via text message in a professional capacity; - (d) responsible persons should not give out their personal telephone numbers or social media contact details, unless authorised by the Deputy Headmaster or Head of Campus; - (e) responsible persons are not to accept or request students as 'friends' on social media or otherwise use social media to communicate in any way that is not condoned or approved by the College; - (f) responsible persons should not exchange personal pictures with a student; - (g) teachers are not expected or encouraged to respond to concerns of parents or students on holidays, weekends or in the evening; and - (h) any student personal contact numbers or other personal contact details made available to the College should only be used for College communications.
+- 9.1 It is expected that all responsible persons will adhere to the following guidelines: - all use of technology should be for educational purposes or for the organisation of co-curricular (a) activities; - all email communication between responsible persons and students should be via the College (b) email system, with a copy to parents as appropriate, and reflect a professional staff/student relationship; - (C) responsible persons should only communicate with students via text message in a professional capacity: - (d) responsible persons should not give out their personal telephone numbers or social media contact details, unless authorised by the Deputy Headmaster or Head of Campus; - (e) responsible persons are not to accept or request students as 'friends' on social media or otherwise use social media to communicate in any way that is not condoned or approved by the College; - (f) responsible persons should not exchange personal pictures with a student; - teachers are not expected or encouraged to respond to concerns of parents or students on (g) holidays, weekends or in the evening; and - any student personal contact numbers or other personal contact details made available to the (h) College should only be used for College communications.

-10. Physical contact with students 10.1 All responsible persons should be aware that situations may arise that can be perceived in a manner that was not intended.
-For this reason, all responsible persons should adhere to the following guidelines for contact with students both in and outside of the College grounds:
+10. Physical contact with students

-- (a) minimal, non-lingering, non-gratuitous physical contact in the context of the situation is acceptable (e.g. congratulatory pat on the back or handshake); - (b) contact for sport, drama and dance instruction is acceptable in a class or team instructional situation but not in a one on onesituation; and - (c) if physical contact is required for specific technical instructions, it must be brief and only with the consent of the student.
-Note that a student may withdraw consent for this contact either verbally or gesturally and staff must remain vigilant whilst engaging in necessary contact situations.
-Once consent has been withdrawn no further contact can be made.
+- 10.1 All responsible persons should be aware that situations may arise that can be perceived in a manner that was not intended.
+For this reason, all responsible persons should adhere to the following guidelines for contact with students both in and outside of the College grounds: - (a) minimal, non-lingering, non-gratuitous physical contact in the context of the situation is acceptable (e.g. congratulatory pat on the back or handshake); - (b) contact for sport, drama and dance instruction is acceptable in a class or team instructional situation but not in a one on one situation; and - if physical contact is required for specific technical instructions, it must be brief and only with the (C)